-Hands up if you’re guilty of the ‘drunk munchies’?
+Hands up if you’re guilty of the drunken munchies?
 Buying that kebab after a night out might seem like a good idea at the time, but your bank account won’t thank you for it (and neither will your

 toiletstomach the morning after).

-Before hitting the tiles make sure to eat a large meal, preferably packed with carbs, so that you don’t need to pig out on expensive take away food later.
+Before hitting the tiles, make sure you eat a proper meal, preferably packed with carbs, so you don’t need to pig out on expensive take away food later.
 It’s always a bad idea to drink on an empty stomach anyway, so eat up!

 … or have them pre-prepared for your return